Rico Gathers

-Ricardo Darnell Gathers (born January 7, 1994) is an American rapper and former American football tight end.
-He was drafted by the Dallas Cowboys in the sixth round (217th overall) in the 2016 NFL Draft.
+Ricardo Darnell Gathers (born January 7, 1994) is an American rapper and former professional football tight end.
+He was selected by the Dallas Cowboys in the sixth round of the 2016 NFL draft.
 He played college basketball at Baylor University and did not play college football.

-Early years
+Early life

 Gathers attended Riverside Academy.
 He was named Louisiana Mr. Basketball while at Riverside Academy in Reserve, Louisiana.
 As a sophomore, he contributed to his team winning the state title, while averaging 19.8 points, 11.5 rebounds, 4.5 blocks and earning Most Outstanding Player honors at the state tournament.

 As a junior, he averaged 20.7 points, 16.2 rebounds and 3.9 blocks per game.
 As a senior, he helped his team reach the Class 2A state championship game, while averaging 22 points, 17 rebounds, 4.1 blocks, 2.1 assists and 1.1 steals per game.

 College career

 Gathers accepted a basketball scholarship from Baylor University.
 He became a starter at power forward as a junior, averaging 11.6 points (second on the team), 11.6 rebounds (led the team), 1.2 steals and one block and in 29.9 minutes per game.
-At the end of the season, he received All-Big 12, honorable-mention All-American and Big 12 All-Defensive Team honors.
+At the end of the season, he received All-Big 12 Conference, honorable-mention All-American and Big 12 All-Defensive Team honors.
 He led the conference in double-doubles with 17 and recorded a school record 28 rebounds in a win over Huston-Tillotson.

 As a senior, he averaged 11.4 points and 9.1 rebounds per game.
 He finished as Baylor's All-Time leading rebounder.
 He also was the first player ever to reach over 1,000+ points and 1,000+ rebounds in school history.

 Professional career

+Pre-draft

 Although he had not played a down of football since middle school as a 13-year-old, Gathers informed Baylor head coach Art Briles that he would be joining the Bears football team for the 2016 season.
 However, he later decided to forgo playing for Baylor and entered the 2016 NFL draft after the Baylor men's basketball team lost in the first round of the 2016 NCAA Men's Division I Basketball Tournament to Yale.